bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 smartphone will know your location and can listen, watch and record you.
 A bad actor could remotely use a smartphone against a user without them knowing.

-In today's world a smartphones is an almost an indispensable device.
+In today's world a smartphone is an almost an indispensable device.
 Unlike a smart fridge, it is far less practical to give up a smartphone.

 A reasonable compromise is to use a [signal blocking